anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 AST represents the syntactic structure of the code (closely mirrors source code) while IR represents the semantic operations (closer to what the machine will do).
 IR is specifically designed for optimizations that are difficult at the AST level.
 Common optimizations like constant folding, dead code elimination, and loop transformations work better on IR.

 IR representations are usually standardized and can be used across different compilers.
-For example, LLVM IR is a widely used intermediate representation that is used by the LLVM compiler infrastructure.
+LLVM IR is a widely used intermediate representation that is used by the LLVM compiler infrastructure.
 It is a low-level, typed assembly-like language that is designed to be easy to optimize and generate machine code from.
 It is often represented as a three-address code, where each instruction has at most three operands.
 An LLVM IR representation of the code might look like this:

 ```llvm
 @.str = private unnamed_addr constant [14 x i8] c"Hello, World!\00", align 1